2018 Ad Diriyah ePrix: Race

 The race began before a crowd of about 23,000 people at 15:05 local time.
 The weather at the start were dry and clear with the track slippery and damp but drying.
-The air temperature was between 17.60 and 17.95 C and the track temperature ranged from 21.1 and 21.7 C; forecasts indicated a 20 percent chance of rain.
+The air temperature was between 17.60 and 17.95 C and the track temperature ranged from 21.1 and 21.7 C; forecasts indicated a 20 per cent chance of rain.
 Each driver was mandated to use the attack mode twice and were permitted to arm the system no more than five times.
 A special feature of Formula E is the "Fan Boost" feature, an additional 25 kW power to use during the race's second half.
 The five drivers who were allowed to use the boost were determined by a fan vote.
 For the Ad Diriyah ePrix, Félix da Costa, Vandoorne, Massa, Abt and di Grassi were handed the extra power.
 Before the lights went on for the start, Félix da Costa overshot his starting slot because he looked away from pole position.
 He reversed to ensure he was in the correct position but was skewed at an angle towards the left-hand side barrier and risked locking his rear tires.
 Nevertheless, Félix da Costa held the lead into the first turn as Buemi overtook the poor-starting López.

 Vandoorne was passed by Vergne for fourth as Rowland appeared to jump the start but he was not investigated.
 While the majority of the field avoided a first lap incident, Mortara locked his brakes and crashed straight into the turn one right-hand side TecPro energy absorbing barrier.
 He reversed to complete almost an entire lap and entered the pit lane for a replacement front wing.
 This created confusion with track marshals at the turn who felt a full course fellow flag was necessary to recover Mortara's car; they later discovered the procedure was not officially activated as Mortara had left the area.
 It came as Lotterer steered right to pass d'Ambrosio for sixth entering turn 18.
 D'Ambrosio made contact with the rear of Lotterer's car with minimal damage to it.
 That prompted Massa to pass Paffett and Abt on their right on the entry to the final turn for tenth.
 Further back, Abt overtook Paffett for 11th and Günther was passed by the Virgin duo of Bird and Frijns and fell to 17th.
 Piquet got ahead of Paffett for 13th on the straight entering turn 18 on lap two as Vandoorne fell to seventh when Lotterer and d'Ambrosio overtook him.